Before you start

 Reviewing results

-- Low — often lighting, angle, movement, or one-off glitches.
+- Low confidence: Often lighting, angle, movement, or a one-off glitch.

 What cheat detection does not do